Guowu Meng, Ph.D. (Brown, 1993)

 Professor

-Professor Meng joined HKUST in Fall 1993.
-He is a CUSPEA (China-US Physics Examination and Application) student in class 1986 (from University of Science and Technology of China ) and in 1989 he switched to mathematics.
-His Ph.D. field of research is topology and the thesis advisor is Thomas Goodwillie.
+Guowu Meng is a Professor at HKUST.
+He joined the university in Fall 1993.
+Professor Meng was a CUSPEA student in class 1986 from USTC.
+He switched to mathematics in 1989.
+His Ph.D. field of research is topology, and his thesis advisor is Thomas Goodwillie.

-Mathematically he is best known as the "Meng" in Meng-Taubes Formula --- a fundamental result in three- and four-dimensional topology which links the modern Seiberg-Witten theory for smooth four-manifolds to the classical Alexander theory for knots, links and three-manifolds.
-That formula roughly says that each coefficient of the multi-variable Alexander polynomial of a knot, or a link or a three-manifold is exactly the number of solutions (counted with signs) of the static Seiberg-Witten equations for a certain topological setup.
+Professor Meng is best known mathematically as the "Meng" in Meng-Taubes Formula.
+This formula is a fundamental result in three- and four-dimensional topology.
+It links the modern Seiberg-Witten theory for smooth four-manifolds to the classical Alexander theory for knots, links, and three-manifolds.
+The formula states that each coefficient of the multi-variable Alexander polynomial of a knot, link, or three-manifold is precisely the number of solutions (counted with signs) of the static Seiberg-Witten equations for a specific topological setup.

 Department of Mathematics, Hong Kong University of Science and Technology, Clear Water Bay, Hong Kong counter